 Ohio Edison and Asplundh filed motions for summary judgment.
 Ohio Edison argued that it didn’t know that the tree was dangerous, that it owed and assumed no duty to Huff regarding the tree, and that it was not negligent and did not proximately cause or contribute to Huff’s injuries.
 Asplundh argued that it owed no duty to Huff and that its activities did not proximately cause the injury to Huff.

 The Huffs argued that Ohio Edison had contracted with Asplundh to inspect and maintain trees within the easement and that Asplundh failed to recognize that the tree in question was diseased and a hazard, and failed to remove the tree when it was on site in May 2001.
-The Huffs also argued that Ohio Edison was responsible for maintaining trees within and around its easement, that Ohio Edison was aware of the tree, based upon its location within an inspection zone, and that Ohio Edison had a duty to remove the diseased tree.
+The Huffs also argued that Ohio Edison was responsible for maintaining trees within and around its easement, that Ohio Edison was aware of the tree, based on its location within an inspection zone, and that Ohio Edison had a duty to remove the diseased tree.